turingschool/second-shift/aws1/lessons/3_eb_rails.md

 					<li><code>RDS_HOSTNAME</code>: go back to your RDS dashboard and find the value for endpoint which should be on the <b>Connectivity & security</b> tab.
 It should look like a URL.
 Copy that and paste it as the hostname value in your Elastic Beanstalk configuration window. <b>If it's blank, that just means AWS hasn't finished provisioning the database.</b> Just keep refreshing.</li>
 					<img style="width: 50%" src="{{ site.url }}/assets/images/endpoint.png" alt="RDS endpoint screenshot">
 				</ul>
-				<li>This is what your environment properties should look like (with your own values). <b>The order does not matter</b>.
-If everything looks right, click Save.</li>
+				<li>This is what your environment properties should look like (with your own values). <b>The order does not matter</b>.</li>
 				<img style="width: 80%" src="{{ site.url }}/assets/images/envprops.png" alt="EB environment properties screenshot">
+				<li>If everything looks right, click <b>Save</b> which will bring you back to the main configuration screen.</li>
 			</ul>
 			<p>Next, click "Modify" under the <b>Security</b> configurations box.
 Choose a keypair from the dropdown (make sure this is a keypair that you have access to!), then save.
-You do not need to put anything for service role or IAM instance profile.</p>
+You do not need to put anything for service role or IAM instance profile -- AWS will generate a role for you.</p>
 			<img class="screenshot" src="{{ site.url }}/assets/images/ebmodifysecurity.png" alt="Screen shot for modifying ssh key">
 			<p>The rest of the settings are beyond the scope of this exercise.
 It may be tempting to click on the Database setting, but we'll skip this for now, as we want our database to be separated from our Beanstalk environment.
 This is best practice so that your data is preserved even if you delete your app's environment.</p>
 			<p>Click on the blue <b>Create app</b> button at the bottom.</p>